 Something once again caught my eye up to the right and now I’m convinced something is walking that upper ridge.
 As hard as I tried, I simply couldn’t pick anything up with the binoculars, so I just sat and watched.
 The wind would still whip up a gust from time to time and send snow swirling through the air.
 Sometimes in small isolated areas and sometimes most of the valley would fill with swirling snow.

 After what seemed like a lifetime a form started to emerge of a whitetail sneaking along the upper edge of the pines.
 Was it one or more than one?
-Every once in a while I would catch a glimpse of flashy white which I knew was likely antlers, so at least one could be a buck.
+Every once in a while I would catch a glimpse of flashy brown patch which I knew was likely a whitetail and I was sure I could catch a glimpse of what could be antlers, so at least one could be a buck.

 Then the deer broke from the cover of the pines and I could see a beautiful buck with a spectacular set of antlers.
 I could now make them out in the binoculars and could count at least ten points.